When they saw the star, they rejoiced exceedingly with great joy.

 Gold, to crown Him King;

-Frankincense, a worship offering;
+Frankincense, as a worship offering;

 If you were to prepare a gift, what would your treasure box hold?